 Contemplating transferring into The College of New Jersey?
 Whether you are coming from a two-year or four-year institution, we invite you to sit in on a presentation by a Transfer Admissions Counselor and join a campus tour.

 TCNJ’s Transfer Information Sessions and Tours are designed to inform and assist transfers with the application process, outline application requirements, provide credit evaluation information, and answer any questions that you may have.

-In general, courses that are transferable to TCNJ are 100 and 200 level coursework where a grade of C or higher is earned.
+In general, courses that are transferable to TCNJ will have been taken at the 100 or 200 level with students receiving a final grade of C or higher.
 Please keep in mind that this is a general guideline.
 For students transferring from a two-year college, TCNJ can accept a maximum of 64 credits and for students transferring from a four-year college, TCNJ can accept a maximum of 80 credits.

-The evaluation of credits takes place only after an applicant has been admitted by an Academic Evaluator in the Office of Records and Registration.
-If you attend a NJ Community College, please refer to the NJTransfer website for transfer equivalencies.
+The evaluation of credits by an Academic Evaluator in the Office of Records and Registration occurs only after an applicant has been admitted.
+If you attend an NJ Community College, please refer to the NJTransfer website for transfer equivalencies.
 Learn more about Credit Evaluations

 You can submit the application online starting August 1st.

 TCNJ does not require the Common Application’s “College Report”, “Secondary School Final Report” or “Mid-term Report”.

 Codes: SAT CEEB: 002519 | ACT Code: 002614 | Financial Aid: 002642